1. Are Beavers native?

 20. What would managed intervention for beavers look like?

 - At the end of the 5 year beaver licence, Natural England / DEFRA will review whether the beavers can stay or not

 - If the beavers are allowed to stay, and are allowed to live outside an enclosure, beaver management may need to be employed at some point

-- SBP will follow national guidelines on Beaver Management Strategies
+- Sussex Beaver Project will follow national guidelines on Beaver Management Strategies

 - The Sussex Beaver Project recommends collaborating with local communities and land owners to develop a beaver management programme.
-SBP will offer advice on established mitigation techniques ranging from tree protection, dam management, bank protection and burrow mitigation, or trap & re-home
+Sussex Beaver Project will offer advice on established mitigation techniques ranging from tree protection, dam management, bank protection and burrow mitigation, or trap & re-home

 - If beavers are not allowed to stay in their enclosures, they will be rehomed following advice from beaver experts and discussions with NE

 - As beavers start to reach carrying capacity in their current enclosures, continual monitoring will identify older offspring that may not find a territory on their own.
 Any individual displaying signs of increased dispersal attempts, no longer being accepted within their family unit, or showing signs of requiring more (food) resources will be removed.